 - As noted in Chapter 3, assign a specific number to all missing values.
 Be sure that this specific number is not a legitimate value for any of your responses.
-Some statistical packages allow for multiple types of missing values so you may want to start off with different codes for different types (eg -999=no data provided, -998=invalid entry, -997=not applicable). - If you have 'open' questions, scan the responses and develop a list of needed codes before starting coding. - Maintain a master list of all codes assigned. - Use numeric codes.
+Some statistical packages allow for multiple types of missing values so you may want to start off with different codes for different types (eg -999=no data provided by owner, -998=invalid entry, -997=not applicable). - If you have 'open' questions, scan the responses and develop a list of needed codes before starting coding. - Maintain a master list of all codes assigned. - Use numeric codes.
 In general, avoid the use of string variables except for rare instances where you need to capture some textual information (eg a comment field). - Only code one piece of information in a single variable.
 Never make compound codes!
-For example, if you have recorded both the sex and race of participants in a study, it might be tempting to code them as 1=male, Caucasian, 2=female, Caucasian, 3=male, Hispanic etc. Do not do this.
-Create separate variables for sex and race. - For all types of data, note any obvious outlier responses (eg an individual's body mass index reported as 127) and correct them on the data sheet. - Use a different coloured pen so your coding notations can clearly be differentiated from anything previously recorded on the data-collection sheets.
+For example, if you have recorded both the sex and breed of cats in a study, it might be tempting to code them as 1=male, domestic shorthair, 2=female domestic shorthair, 3= male Siamese etc. Do not do this.
+Create separate variables for sex and breed.
+(In fact, sex might be coded in 2 variables male/female and neutered/ intact). - For all types of data, note any obvious outlier responses (eg an individual cow's milk production reported as 250 kg/day) and correct them on the datasheet. - Use a different coloured pen so your coding notations can clearly be differentiated from anything previously recorded on the data collection sheets.